open-game-system/.github/profile/README.md

 ## Getting Started

-1. Choose which features you need (authentication, notifications, casting)
+1. Choose which features you need (notifications, TV casting)
 2. Install the relevant SDK packages
 3. Follow the integration guides in each SDK repository